La Crosse encephalitis: Epidemiology

 La Crosse encephalitis was discovered in 1965, after the virus was isolated from stored brain and spinal tissue of a child who died of an unknown infection in La Crosse, Wisconsin in 1960.
 It occurs in the Appalachian and Midwestern regions of the United States.
 Recently there has been an increase of cases in the southeastern United States.
-An explanation to this may be that the mosquito Aedes albopictus is also an efficient vector of La Crosse virus.
+An explanation for this may be that the mosquito Aedes albopictus is also an efficient vector of La Crosse virus.
 Aedes albopictus is a species that has entered the US and spread across the SE of the US and replaced Aedes aegypti in most areas (which is not an efficient vector of LAC).

 Historically, most cases of LAC encephalitis occur in the upper Midwestern states (Minnesota, Wisconsin, Iowa, Illinois, Indiana, and Ohio).
 Recently, more cases are being reported from states in the mid-Atlantic (West Virginia, Virginia and North Carolina) and southeastern (Alabama and Mississippi) regions of the country.
 It has long been suspected that LAC encephalitis has a broader distribution and a higher incidence in the eastern United States, but is under-reported because the causal agent is often not specifically identified.

 LAC encephalitis cases occur primarily from late spring through early fall, but in subtropical areas where the mosquito is found (e.g., the Gulf states), rare cases can occur in winter.

 According to the CDC, between 2004 and 2013 there were 787 total cases of La Crosse encephalitis and 11 deaths in the U.S.

 Looking at the distribution of cases across the United States by state, between 2004 and 2013 the most cases of La Crosse encephalitis was in North Carolina.
 North Carolina had 184 total cases, followed by Ohio with 178 total cases.

 Related conditions

-Similar diseases that are spread by mosquitoes include: Western and Eastern equine encephalitis, Japanese encephalitis, Saint Louis encephalitis and West Nile virus.
+Similar diseases that are spread by mosquitoes include Western and Eastern equine encephalitis, Japanese encephalitis, Saint Louis encephalitis and West Nile virus.